savantcare/ptfile/ptclient/docs/forms.md

 # Q3) What are the different possible values for rowStateOfClientSession?

 0 => Not known
-1 => Got from DB and not changed on client
+1 => Got from DB.
+Same as DB.
-2 => Created new on client but not on the server yet.
+2 => Created new on client
+3 => Created as copy on client
-3 => Changed on client
+4 => Changed on client
 After 2 if there is success the state goes back to 1
-4 => Client requested save to server.
+5 => Client requested save to server.
 Now data validation on client side will start.
-5 => form error on client side
+6 => form error on client side
-6 => Data sent to server to save
+7 => Data sent to server to save
-7 => Data saved to server failed.
+8 => Data saved to server failed.

 Data is stored with the timeline